TAMU-CSCE435-Pearce/Project_2024/Report.md

 }
 ```

+# Pseudocode for MPI Parallel Radix Sort
 - Radix Sort Pseudocode
-- Inputs is your global array
+- Inputs is your global array size, number of processes, and type of sorting
-# Pseudocode for MPI Parallel Radix Sort
+the algorithm goes as such
+1. Generate your data in each thread
+- this is then sent to the master where it writes it to "unSortedArray.csv"
+2. perform radix sort
+- seperate each thread into buckets of bits 1s and 0s
+- send the 0s to the top and 1s after that
+- repeat with the next bit
+- send to the master thread
+3. Verify that the radix sort worked
+- this is done in the master thread
+4. write the sorted data to "sortedArray.csv"
 ## Main Function
 ```
 main() {